-Figure 30: Left: The primitives used in this example.
-All primal processes (except the initials for germination) belong to the same class of oval-like "cells", i.e., there is only one primal class.
+Figure 30: Left: The primitive-classes (see Appendix) used in this example.
+All primal processes (except the initials for germination) belong to the same class of oval-like "cells", i.e., there is only one primal class with its "sub-classes" shown in the next two figures.
 The last three primitives have similar structure: the left initial is associated with a single cell and the right initial is associated with one of its neighbours, while the left terminal is associated with the enlarged original cell and the right, with the appropriately modified neighbouring cell.
-So, the three events each produce the modification of the original cell and terminal sites, responsible for the modification of several neighbouring cells, and in general, we could have split each of these primitive into several.)
-Right: "Geometric" encapsulations of the corresponding events.
+So, the three events each produce the modification of the original cell and also of its neighbour.
+(Obviously, we could have introduced similar primitives with more initial and terminal sites, responsible for the modification of several neighbouring cells, and in general, we could have split each of these primitive into several.)
+Right: "Geometric" encapsulations of the corresponding primitive events.